 - Persons in public and assisted housing

-- Persons in the area where the HUD financial assistance is spent
+- Persons in the Service Area where the HUD financial assistance is spent

 - Participants in HUD Youthbuild programs